MasterCynder/wordListGenerator/README.md

--C/--uppercase          	    using uppercase conversion -c/--lowercase              	using lowercase conversion -o/--optional                   make each word optional -s/--simulation              	only making a simulation of the possibilities number (no wordlist generated)
+-C/--uppercase          	    using uppercase conversion -c/--lowercase              	using lowercase conversion -o/--optional                   make each word optional -d/--disorder                   generate combinations with all possible word orders -s/--simulation              	only making a simulation of the possibilities number (no wordlist generated)
 ```
 ## Keywords file